top of page

 Are scholarships available to help cover registration costs?

-Due to the generoslty of our friends, we are offering ONE SCHOLARSHIP to a person between the ages of 21 - 35 to accompany us on the Homeland of Our Teacher Retreat.
+Due to the generoslty of our friends, we are offering ONE SCHOLARSHIP to a person between the ages of 17 - 35 to accompany us on the Homeland of Our Teacher Retreat.

-(Not included: the cost of international airfare, the cost of the Viet Nam visa, Dana for the practice leaders, a tip for the Retreats Coordinator, and all other items listed in the Fees and Expenses Document as "Excluded.")
+(Not included: the cost of international airfare, the cost of the Viet Nam visa, Dana for the practice leaders, a tip for the Retreats Coordinator, and any other items listed in the Fees and Expenses Document as "Excluded.")
 And, of course, we ask that scholarship recipients, like all of our participants, raise a minimum of $400 USD in donations from family, friends, and community.
 These funds, which are given in the spirit of the practice of Generosity, support the work of improving the lives of children and families in Viet Nam.

 TO APPLY: email lwfscholarships@gmail.com with the following information: